Care in Pregnancy

 - Monitoring and management of medical complications in pregnancy

 I am a firm believer in good pelvic floor care.
 All women will be offered the opportunity of an assessment of their pelvic floor muscle strength in early pregnancy.
 Arrangements can be made for learning pelvic floor exercises in women who require it.
+I would recommend a specialist pelvic floor physiotherapist for this.
 The use of a pelvic floor trainer to help minimise pelvic floor damage in childbirth and to aid pelvic floor exercises will be discussed.
 At the 6 week check post delivery, I will again assess your pelvic floor integrity and initiate treatment if required.

 Communication is an important aspect of your care.
 Copies of investigations undertaken are routinely forwarded to the Hospital and family doctor.
 All my patients are given a medical record that is easily carried in a handbag.
 This forms the communication between myself and any other doctor that may attend to you, as well as the Hospital. it is important to bring this card in when you see me and also for any admission into the Hospital.

 I see it as my role to provide you with information to allow you to make decisions appropriate to yourself and your baby.
 Of course I will also provide my guidance and opinion to help you come to decisions on issues that arise.